aadorian/tt_truffle/README.md

 # Migrate with Truffle (Avax Testnet)

+Finally to deploy our Contract in the [Avalanche ](https://docs.avax.network/) Testnet we configure truffle-config.js file and execute in the terminal:

 ``` shell
 npx truffle migrate --network avax
 ```

-The contract address of this example is in 0xa5bC2Ca1Ce90657Fc66d694fb8c264e29eAF6F7c
+The contract address of this example is

+>0xa5bC2Ca1Ce90657Fc66d694fb8c264e29eAF6F7c

- The contract can be query in the Avax Explorer [](https://cchain.explorer.avax-test.network/address/0xa5bC2Ca1Ce90657Fc66d694fb8c264e29eAF6F7c/transactions)
+ > The contract can be query in the Avax Explorer [Link](https://cchain.explorer.avax-test.network/address/0xa5bC2Ca1Ce90657Fc66d694fb8c264e29eAF6F7c/transactions)

 # Secure your code